Salem Radio Network News Tuesday, December 9, 2025

 By Lizbeth Diaz

-MEXICO CITY (Reuters) -The wife of a mayor brazenly assassinated during Day of the Dead celebrations in the violence-ridden Mexican state of Michoacan will assume her husband’s job on Wednesday, following several days of protests demanding justice for the crime.
+MEXICO CITY (Reuters) -The wife of a mayor brazenly assassinated during Day of the Dead celebrations in the violence-ridden Mexican state of Michoacan assumed her husband’s job on Wednesday, vowing to carry on her husband’s crusade against organized crime.

-Grecia Quiroz will replace her husband, Carlos Manzo, as mayor of Uruapan, known as Mexico’s avocado capital, President Claudia Sheinbaum said on Wednesday at her daily morning press conference.
-The swearing-in will take place Wednesday afternoon at the state’s congress.
+Grecia Quiroz was sworn in to replace her husband, Carlos Manzo, as mayor of Uruapan, known as Mexico’s avocado capital, after the state’s congress gave the move unanimous approval.

 A hooded gunman shot and killed Manzo, 40, on Saturday night as he attended a candlelight festival in an attack that sparked national outrage, in part because of his outspoken criticism of the federal government for not doing more to fight organized crime.